lis-epfl/iisr/simulation/README.md

 # Simulation

-Every file in that folder have to be downloaded to run the simulation successfully
+Every file in that folder has to be downloaded to run the simulation successfully

 To run the simulation:
 First execute, the set_params.m file with the params desired.